 Subject to the dividend entitlement of the holders of the Preferred Shares, the board of directors of the Company shall allocate return of capital distributions first to holders of the Class A Shares before paying distributions representing return of capital to holders of the Preferred Shares.
 In the event that the Company realizes capital gains, the Company may, at its option, make a special year end capital gains distribution in certain circumstances, including where the Company has net realized capital gains, in Class A Shares and/or cash.
 Any capital gains distribution payable in Class A Shares will increase the aggregate adjusted cost base to holders of Class A Shares of such shares.
-Immediately following payment of such a distribution in Class A Shares, the number of Class A Shares outstanding will be automatically consolidated such that the number of Class A Shares outstanding after such distribution will be equal to the number of Class A Shares outstanding immediately prior to such distribution.
+Immediately following payment of such a distribution in Class

+A Shares, the number of Class A Shares outstanding will be automatically consolidated such that the number of Class A Shares outstanding after such distribution will be equal to the number of Class A Shares outstanding immediately prior to such distribution.
 Non-resident shareholders may be subject to withholding tax and therefore the consolidation may result in such non-resident holding fewer Class A Shares than prior to the distribution and consolidation.

-last business day of each month.
-A Record Date.
+Distributions are payable to Class A Shareholders of record at 5:00 p.m.
+(Toronto time) on the last business day of each month.
 All cash distributions are paid through CDS' book-entry only system or paid in such other manner as may be agreed to by the Company.